CCSI-Toolset/measurement-optimization/README.md

 #### Optimal solutions

+An example name: `LP_1000_a`, the results of A-optimality LP problem of a budget of 1000

+Data file type: `pickle`, storing a numpy array of the solutions of the shape Nm*Nm, Nm is the number of all measurements

 - A-optimality LP results: `rotary_results/LP_x_a`, x in the range [1000, 2000, 3000, ..., 25000]

 - A-optimality MILP results: `rotary_results/MILP_A_mip_x`, x in the range [1000, 2000, 3000, ..., 25000]